-A held to maturity investment is initially recognized at cost including any transaction costs.
-When the market interest rate differs from the stated interest rate of the securities, purchase price of the investment is different from its face value which result in recognition of discount or premium.
+A held-to-maturity investment is initially recognized at cost plus any transaction costs.
+When the market interest rate differs from the stated interest rate of the securities, the market price is different from the face value.
+This results in recognition of discount or premium.

-Interest Income = Opening Carrying Value × Periodic Market Interest Rate
+Interest Income = Opening Carrying Value × Effective Interest Rate

-The interest cash inflow (called coupon) equals the product of the face value of the held to maturity security and periodic quoted interest rate:
+The interest cash inflow (called coupon) equals the product of the face value of the security and the periodic stated interest rate (also called coupon rate):

-Coupon = Par Value × Periodic Quoted Interest Rate
+Coupon = Par Value × Periodic Stated Interest Rate

-The difference between coupon and interest income recognized is the periodic amortization of bond discount or premium.
+The difference between the coupon and interest income represents the amortization of bond discount or premium.

 Accounting example and journal entries

-On 1 January 20X0, HMI Ltd. purchased 1 million $100 bonds of BD Ltd. carrying annual coupons at the rate of 6% and a maturity of 10 years, for $92.98 million.
+On 1 January 20X0, HMI Ltd. purchased 1 million $100-par 10-year debt securities of BD Ltd. carrying annual coupons of 6% for $92.98 million.
 The bonds have an effective interest rate of 7%.

-The bonds will be reported on balance sheet at $92.98 million ($100 million face value minus $7.02 million discount on bonds).
+The investment will be reported in the balance sheet at $92.98 million ($100 million face value minus $7.02 million unamortized discount).